 Yesterday, I witnessed and fell victim to a slew of assassination attempts.
 It was brutal, bloody, and horrifying.
-I'll unpack the murder weapon (the problem), show my solution, and try to expand and generalize the result.

 The problem is as follows: